WHAT REASONING IS AND

 instead of realistically.

-Considering the problems we face, we must do better; we must grow up.
+Considering the problems we face, we must do better.
+We must grow up!

 Sloppy, mediocre, reactive, myopically self-serving